 - Fix bug: Ensure --format=... can be used even with paired-end input. - Fix bug: Sometimes output files would be incomplete because they were not closed correctly. - Alignment algorithm is a tiny bit faster. - Extensive work on the documentation.
 It's now available at https://cutadapt.readthedocs.org/ . - For 3' adapters, statistics about the bases preceding the trimmed adapter are collected and printed.
 If one of the bases is overrepresented, a warning is shown since this points to an incomplete adapter sequence.
-This happens, for example, when a TruSeq adapter is used but the A overhang is not taken into account when running cutadapt.

-- Due to code cleanup, there is a change in behavior: If you use --discard-trimmed or --discard-untrimmed in combination with --too-short-output or --too-long-output, then cutadapt now writes also the discarded reads to the output files given by the --too-short or --too-long options.
+This happens, for example, when a TruSeq adapter is used but the A overhang is not taken into account when running cutadapt. - Duo to code cleanup, there is a change in behavior: If you use --discard-trimmed or --discard-untrimmed in combination with --too-short-output or --too-long-output, then cutadapt now writes also the discarded reads to the output files given by the --too-short or --too-long options.
 If anyone complains, I will consider reverting this. - Galaxy support files are now in a separate repository.

 - Adapter sequences can now be read from a FASTA file.
 For example, write -a file:adapters.fasta to read 3' adapters from adapters.fasta.
 This works also for -b and -g. - Add the option --mask-adapter, which can be used to not remove adapters, but to instead mask them with N characters.
-Thanks to Vittorio Zamboni for contributing this feature! - U characters in the adapter sequence are automatically converted to T. - Do not run Cython at installation time unless the -cython option is provided. - Add the option -u/-cut, which can be used to unconditionally remove a number of bases from the beginning or end of each read. - Make --zero-cap the default for colorspace reads. - When the new option --quiet is used, no report is printed after all reads have been processed. - When processing paired-end reads, cutadapt now checks whether the reads are properly paired. - To properly handle paired-end reads, an option -untrimmed-paired-output was added.
+Thanks to Vittorio Zamboni for contributing this feature! - U characters in the adapter sequence are automatically converted to T. - Do not run Cython at installation time unless the -cython option is provided. - Add the option -u/-cut, which can be used to unconditionally remove a number of bases from the beginning or end of each read. - Make --zero-cap the default for colorspace reads. - When the new option --quiet is used, no report is printed after all reads have been processed.